 Do you ever go to restaurant, read something that sounds amazing on the menu but when it comes out it’s just sort of meh?
-This recently happened to me and I just thought I can do better than this.
+This recently happened to me and I just thought I can do better than what I was served.
 So I gave it a go with these Chipotle Shrimp & Cheesy Grits and I was, in fact, correct!
-The bold flavor of the chipotle in the tomato gravy with Shrimp and andouille was on point.
+The bold flavor of the chipotle in the tomato gravy with shrimp and andouille was on point.
 And you really can’t go wrong adding some cheese to your grits!

 Getting the tomato gravy just right is what really hits the home run on this dish.
 You want it to be thick enough to call it gravy but not so thick that you can eat it with a fork.
 By using the same butter that you cook the shrimp in, you get that extra shrimp flavor in the gravy too, which really brings it together in the end.
 I added in the red bell peppers for a bit of texture as well as the bit of brightness.